Sk3W3d/yet-another-board-game/README.md

     Ability 1 (attack): fist of fury
         POE consumption: (-8)
         Overheat: 1
-        Deals 125 damage to one enemy within distance of 1.
+        Deals 125 damage to one enemy within distance of 3.
-    Ability 2 (special): roar (available only when HP mot less than 180) POE consumption: 40
+    Ability 2 (special): roar (available only when HP not less than 180) POE consumption: 40
         Overheat: 1
         Pull all enemies within distance of 8 by distance of 3 (towards Chewbacca) Reset the POE storage of the enemies pulled.
     Ability 3 (passive): savage
-        Mass becomes 0.4 when HP less than 180.
+        Mass becomes 0.8 when HP less than 180.

 ### Darth Vader
     Related items: N/A